In latest edition of The Wright Toolbox:

 Many states, including the District of Columbia, either already ban non-competes or restrict them based on income or job function.

-If you are seeking guidance about the legality of your existing employment agreements or restrictive terms for your workers, please feel free to contact me for a review.
+If you are seeking guidance about the legality of your existing employment agreements or restrictive terms for your workers, please feel free to contact our Employment & Labor Law Group.